slack-samples/deno-code-snippets/Button_Interactions/README.md

 # Button Interactions

-This sub-app guides you on how to handle button interactions in a cannel message.
-If you haven't set up Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.
+This sub-app guides you on how to handle button interactions in a channel message.
+If you haven't set up the Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.

 ## Supported Workflows